Turn Information Into Insights With an Online Master’s in Data Science

 - Differentiate how the techniques and tools of big data predictive analytics can be used to add “business value” in data-driven decision-making in the modern workplace.

-An MS in Data Science can prepare you to pursue a number of career roles, including:
+An MS in Data Science degree can prepare you to pursue career options such as:2

 FAQ About Walden’s Online MS in Data Science Program